 Just to set expectations –

-This is not a post that points out how meetings are too long or poorly planned.
+This is not a post that points out how meetings are too long, poorly planned or not properly used.
 Those have been written….many times…over the course of years.

 This is a post that uncovers why such problems exist (and persist).
 Yes, as I tend to do, I look beyond the symptoms of troublesome org cultural habits to find the root causes – the inherent diseases.
 These must be acknowledged and addressed before we can effect change in our companies and teams…assuming we even want to.
 That’s a whole other issue I had to cover in a separate post.